timothycrosley/blog/content/whoami.md

 # > whoami

 Hi, I'm Timothy!
 I'm a Principal Software Engineer and Open Source Evangelist working on technologies to keep the web safe at [DomainTools](https://www.domaintools.com/).
-I live with my wife and our daughter Penny in the Licton Springs Neighborhood of Seattle.
+I live with my wife Amanda and our daughter Penny in the Licton Springs Neighborhood of Seattle.

-You may know from one my Python projects, such as:
+You may know me from one of my Python projects, such as:

 - [isort](https://github.com/timothycrosley/isort/)
 - [Hug](https://github.com/hugapi/hug)